Porn performer Stormy Daniels is expected to testify Tuesday at Donald Trump's hush money trial

 Prosecutors are continuing to build toward their star witness, Cohen, who pleaded guilty to federal charges related to the hush money payments.
 He is expected to undergo a bruising cross-examination from defense attorneys seeking to undermine his credibility with jurors.

 Trump, the Republican Party's presumptive presidential nominee, is charged with 34 felony counts of falsifying business records in connection with the hush money payments but has pleaded not guilty and denied any wrongdoing.
-The trial is the first of his four criminal cases to come before a jury.
+The trial is the first of his four criminal cases to reach a jury.

 Tucker reported from Washington.